 In 2017, Grandad was awarded the Legion d’Honneur, the highest French order of merit for military/civil merits, established in 1802 by Napoleon Bonaparte.

 As mentioned, my maternal grandmother and grandfather’s side of the family have been somewhat harder to trace.
-On my Grandfather’s side, everyone has the same family names, or a mix of them, and on my maternal grandmother’s side, she was adopted.
-Though her adopted father served in WWI, losing part of his foot to trench foot.
 I’m hoping to look into them a little more when I have more time, but for now, it’s been an enjoyable project finding out about those I have been able to hunt out.

 The journey continues…